Yutaka-Sawada/Rename7/README.md

-# Rename files to 7-bit ASCII
+# Rename filenames to 7-bit ASCII

 This replaces Unicode to %XXXX in filenames under current directory.